CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 From here just type in your installation location (the path to your main skyrim se files),

 it will also prompt you to put in your Download Location as well.

+You also want to determain if you want to overwrite your existing installation, Then click the arrow/play button to begin downloading all the required files.
+At a few points during the install it will likely stop, at which point you will have to manually download the required files on the page that it brings you to.
+Let wabbajack finish downloading the rest of the mods.

+if you get stuck here at any point you should watch a youtube video on wabbajack installation, or preferably contact me on reddit at r/SpaceEngineerGuy420, as I will be able to nudge you in the right direction.

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

+Once all mods are downloaded, (or not maybe they will require you to download these files first)

-First thing we want to do is download the SKSE plugins if you havn't already. the process is simple and ill guide you through the way.
+what we want to do is download the SKSE plugins if you havn't already. the process is simple and ill guide you through the way.

 Step number 1